tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 The Amortized Inner-Product Proof as discussed above does not veer off the Dalek's Bulletproofs setting which is preferred for the Tari Blockchain.

-These amortization strategies though minimal in the changes they bring into the Inner-Product Proof as we are accustomed to have huge savings to the verification costs, cutting down on the number of multiplications a factor of  $log(p)$  for the prime  $p$  deliberately chosen to be very large.
+These amortization strategies though minimal in the changes they bring into the Inner-Product Proof as we are accustomed to have huge savings to the verification costs, cutting down on the number of multiplications by a factor of  $log(p)$  where the prime  $p$  deliberately chosen to be very large.

 The amortized inner-product proof lends itself useful in implementations of any zero-knowledge proof that involves an inner-products especially in the Bulletproofs framework.